Charlie Comben: AFL career

 Comben was recruited by the North Melbourne Football Club with the 31st pick in the 2019 National Draft.
 His injury woes continued into his AFL career, as in early 2020 he suffered a small back fracture which interrupted his first season.

 On return in January 2021, he was again sidelined by a tibial stress fracture requiring surgery.
 Upon recovering, he played a scratch match with a combined North Melbourne-Essendon reserves side against the Brisbane Lions reserves, his first game in 18 months.
 Comben kicked 4 goals in only a half, playing limited minutes to manage his return.
 Comben made his debut against the Sydney Swans in Round 22 of the 2021 AFL season.
 He kicked his first goal after the final siren to cut North's losing margin to 14 points.
 Unfortunately, Comben then broke his collarbone the following week in an incident at training, missing the final game of North's season.

 Comben returned to the field in 2022 through the VFL, kicking 3 goals against Sandringham in Round 10.
 After complications caused by surgery the prior year of his tibial stress injury, he eventually returned to North's senior side in Round 23, as a late inclusion for Callum Coleman-Jones.

 Comben played the first seven games of the 2023 AFL season for North, before suffering a serious ankle injury in a match against Melbourne, which sidelined him for much of remainder of the season.
-While injured, Comben joined the 200 Plus podcast with Network 10 sports journalist Nick Butler and Essendon Football Club player Sam Draper as a guest host before hosting full time in 2024.
+While injured, Comben joined the 200 Plus podcast with former Network 10 sports journalist Nick Butler, Brisbane Lions player Sam Draper and Collingwood Football Club player Darcy Cameron as a guest host before hosting full time in 2024.

 Comben had a breakout season in 2024, becoming one of the league’s premier intercept markers.
 He is currently contracted to North Melbourne until the end of the 2027 season.

+Amid reported interest from the incoming Tasmanian AFL team, in July 2026 Comben signed a six year contract extension with North, taking him until the end of the 2033 season.